North Brighton

 North Brighton shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 33.7% of residents aged 15+, surpassing the South African average of 25.7% and the SA4 region's rate of 28.1%.
+The area's educational profile is notable regionally with university qualification rates at 33.7%, surpassing the South Australian average of 25.7% and the SA4 region's rate of 28.1%.
 Bachelor degrees are most prevalent at 22.5%, followed by postgraduate qualifications (7.3%) and graduate diplomas (3.9%).
-Vocational credentials are held by 29.6% of residents aged 15+, with advanced diplomas at 12.0% and certificates at 17.6%.
+Vocational credentials are also prominent, with 29.6% of residents aged 15+ holding them, including advanced diplomas (12.0%) and certificates (17.6%).

-Educational participation is high, with 29.7% of residents currently enrolled in formal education, including 12.9% in primary, 8.6% in secondary, and 5.0% in tertiary education.
+Educational participation is high, with 29.7% of residents currently enrolled in formal education, comprising 12.9% in primary, 8.6% in secondary, and 5.0% in tertiary education.

 Frequently Asked Questions - Education